ARM-software/acle/main/acle.md

 to the more specific header files below.
 These intrinsics are in the C implementation namespace and begin with double underscores.
 It is unspecified whether they are available without the header being included.
-The `__ARM_ACLE` macro can be tested before including the header, but this might limit function multi-versioning capabilities:
+The `__ARM_ACLE` macro can be tested before including the header.
+However, this is not recommended for cases where target feature selection is overridden within code, for example, when using #function-multi-versioning.

 ``` c
   #ifdef __ARM_ACLE